 This textbook graphic outlines the main licence options for e-textbooks.
 Licences with the fewest restrictions on access and use are the most equitable options for students.

 If you have not been able to source an open e-textbook for your course, review the guidelines for UC Library’s provision of equitable textbook access and talk to your subject librarian before selecting an alternative.

 Using an open textbook for your course ensures all students are able to access the textbook.
 Check out our Open Textbooks guide to discover where to source open textbooks and how the library can support you in creating your own open textbook.

 UC Library places print textbooks in high demand collections, with shorter loan periods, to ensure equitable access to textbooks at peak times.
 You can request titles go into high demand collections via the high demand request form (staff login required).

 UC Library provides high quality print and electronic collections of books, articles and reports to support teaching.
 You can recommend resources for purchase.

 Book chapters and articles can be linked from AKO | LEARN courses in accordance with copyright law.
 Use the link maker tool to create stable links that are accessible off-campus.
 For help with integrating library resources into AKO | LEARN, contact your subject librarian.

 Keeping up to date

-Keep up to date with publications in your discipline via the subject-specific subject guide maintained by your subject librarian and by checking out the new titles list.
-If you have titles to recommend for our collections, contact your .
+Keep up to date with publications in your discipline via the subject-specific subject guide maintained by your subject librarian.
+If you have titles to recommend for our collections, contact your subject librarian.